jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-2/section-3/chapter-3b.md

 - be affected in the same way as he is, and
 - perceive this harmony and correspondence of sentiments between him and ourselves.

 Thus, upon hearing of my friend's misfortune, I should precisely conceive his concern.
-But I cannot be said to approve of his feelings until=
+But I cannot be said to approve of his feelings until:
 - I know how he behaves, and
 - I perceive the harmony between his emotions and mine.